Falmouth-Games-Academy/comp140-hardware/README.md

 - RightCtrl player 2 jump
 - E for interact key
 - R for combine players

+##Research for Target Audience
+The intended audience of this game appears to be for children, as the art style is cartoony with no blood and basic controls.
+Therefore, I should aim to engage the players with a controller that engages the player with a design that makes controls easy to handle but also functional.
+After the first sprint review, I decided to do more research into the design of shaped controllers as I thought this would make the controller novel while still being functional in design.

+![alt text][guitar]

+[guitar]: http://www.premierguitar.com/ext/resources/archives/26ccf308-d94a-4189-a99d-e543a8b6a4f0.JPG?1371672694 "Guitar Shaped Controller Design"

+The guitar shows how to functionality is simple yet engaging in its design.
+With only a few buttons it still is complex enough to appear creative and simple enough for a child to play.
+Also, if a child knows how to hold a guitar or has seen one held, they instantly hold the controller correctly.

+##For My Controller Design
+I want to use this for my design where I take inspiration from xbox and playstation analogs which make children instantly know how to hold it.
+In addition, the bone shape is novel to the game design as the focus is around comical ogres/trolls which would liekly carry a club/bone.

 ##Inital Design
 For my design, I want to use two/three anolog stigs: one for player 1 movement and one for player 2 movement with a third anology stick for the mouse control.
 However if it's possible to use a button and change the function of the player 2 movement anolog for the mouse control.